Election-Tech-Initiative/electionguard-cpp/README.md

 ### Have Questions?

-ElectionGuard would love for you to ask questions out in the open using GitHub Issues.
+ElectionGuard would love for you to ask questions out in the open using GitHub Discussions.
 If you really want to email the ElectionGuard team, reach out at electionguard@microsoft.com.

 ## License

 This repository is licensed under the [MIT License]

 ## Thanks! 🎉

 A huge thank you to those who helped to contribute to this project so far, including:

 **[Josh Benaloh _(Microsoft)_](https://www.microsoft.com/en-us/research/people/benaloh/)**